 Entry in 6–12 months

 Automotive technicians diagnose and repair cars, trucks, and specialty vehicles.
 From classic car restoration to cutting-edge EV diagnostics, this field blends mechanical intuition with modern computer skills.
-Marin County's CAPP program at Terra Linda High School gives students a head start with hands-on shop experience.
+The Car Appreciation and Preservation Program (CAPP) is currently active at Terra Linda High School, with expansion to Novato High School coming Fall 2026.

 Key Skills